Crossfire (series): Film adaptation

 In October 2015, it was announced that Neal Moritz would be producing a film version of Crossfire, after spending a year weighing up proposals from Hollywood producers and studios.
 A year later, Chuck Hogan was announced to be in charge of writing the script.

 In February 2020, it was announced that Sony Pictures will be developing the film adaptation, Tencent Pictures will co-produce and co-finance and Moritz will produce through his Original Film banner.

 Television drama

 Crossfire, a Chinese television drama series produced by Youhug Media and Tencent Holdings, premiered on July 20, 2020.
 The plot is a coming-of-age story about two young Crossfire gamers, played by Chinese movie stars Lu Han and Leo Wu, attempting to compete in Crossfire e-sports competitions.
 The show became a commercial success, receiving more than 980 million views on online streaming platforms within four weeks of release.
 As of October 2020, the show has received more than 1.7 billion views in China.

+Animation

+Season 1 of the animated anthology series, Secret Level, released December 2024, included an episode titled "Crossfire: Good Conflict", which was inspired by this franchise.